nirvanasilva/assignment/README.md

 2. Get diff between left and right data by making a GET request to `http://localhost:8080/v1/diff/<ID>`. **\<ID\>** is a number identifying the data to be diff-ed.

+* If data is different, you will get a response with details about offset and length.
+See example below for a diff between `samplQ==` and `senplQ==`:

+		{
+		   "message": "Data is not equal.
+Check diff details.", "diff": [
+			  {
+				"offset": 1,
+				"length": 2
+			  }
+		    ]
+	     }

 ## Tests
 To run the tests:

     mvn clean test

+## Improvements
+* Add logs so the application can be monitored
+* Add swagger for API documentation
+* Create script for CI/CD pipeline